drbean/edit/jeffreykuo/Send_thermal_pad.md

 molecular weight distribution (PDI) of 1.161.
-Vi-MQT and Al-MQT showed the same decreasing trend in molecular weight with greater addition of T units to their structure. ^40^ Addition of T units to the MQT structure decreased Mn and Mw until they reached 18906 and 28641 g mol^-1^, respectively, for the Vi-MQT resins and until 17497 and 27114 g mol^-1^, respectively, for the Al-MQT ones.
+Vi-MQT and Al-MQT showed the same decreasing trend in molecular weight with greater addition of T units to their structure. ^40^ Addition of T units to the MQT structure decreased Mn and Mw to a final level of 18906 and 28641 g mol^-1^, respectively, for the Vi-MQT resins and 17497 and 27114 g mol^-1^, respectively, for the Al-MQT ones.
 The decreasing trend in molecular weight was due to an increase in the end-capping units in the synthesis reaction.
 An end-capped unit from an M and T unit would react with a silanol group from